dsgissin/blog/_posts/2020-03-09-implicit_regularization.markdown

 Immediately we see that these gradient fields are completely different than the previous one - the parameters no longer move in straight lines and they don’t take the shortest path towards the optimal solution.
 We see that when the values of the two current parameters are different, the gradients become biased towards the direction of the larger value.

-We can make a distinction between the case where the initial values of $$w$$ are smaller than the optimal $$w^{*}$$ and the case where they are larger.
-When they are smaller, the gradient field has a “rich get richer” dynamic -  large values become larger faster.
-When they are larger and all values need to become smaller, the larger values become smaller faster and we get a dynamic where the values are biased towards being equal.
-The deeper the parameterization, the stronger the phenomena.

-Assuming we initialize the model with small random values (as is the case in deep learning), this sort of dynamic leads to the model being sparse for a large portion of the optimization trajectory.
+Assuming we initialize the model with small random values (as is the case in deep learning), the trajectory follows a "rich get richer" dynamic - the larger value converges much faster than the small one.
+This sort of dynamic leads to the model being sparse for a large portion of the optimization trajectory.
 In the extreme cases, the values are more or less learned one by one.

 We see interesting phenomena for deep models, and a reasonable thing to ask is what happens when we keep increasing $$N$$...

 ### "Infinitely Deep" Parameterization

-We could ask how the gradient of the deep parameterization will look like for $$N \rightarrow \infty$$, assuming we normalize the loss by $$N^{2}$$ to not have gradients of infinite size.
+We could ask how the dynamics of the deep parameterization will look like for $$N \rightarrow \infty$$.
 Surprisingly, this behavior happens when we parameterize our model with an exponent:

 $$ w_{i}(u) = e^{u_{i}} $$